 There are no scientific studies evaluating the use of apple cider vinegar in the treatment of gout.
 However, ACV may help you lose weight and reduce inflammation, which will reduce the amount of uric acid in your blood.

-Recent research provides scientific evidence that apple cider vinegar helps with weight loss.
+Recent provides scientific evidence that apple cider vinegar helps with weight loss.
 Researchers studied the effects of apple cider vinegar in rats eating a high-fat diet.
 They found that the vinegar made the rats feel full more quickly, leading to weight loss.

-A 2010 study followed more than 12,000 men between the ages of 35 and 57 for seven years.
+A followed more than 12,000 men between the ages of 35 and 57 for seven years.
 The researchers found that compared to those with no weight change, those who lost a significant amount of weight (around 22 points) were four times more likely to have decreased their uric acid levels.

 Apple cider vinegar should be diluted with water before drinking.
 It’s very acidic and can lead to tooth decay when undiluted.
 It can also burn the esophagus.
 Try mixing 1 tablespoon into a full glass of water before bed.
 If you find the taste too bitter, try adding a little honey or a low-calorie sweetener.
 Be aware of the side effects of too much ACV.